Are you travelling to the Arab world for business or working with Arab clients/colleagues?

 So, before you even think about names, first understand that names are taken seriously.

-Showing respect, deference, interest and un understanding of names is an absolute must if you want to be taken seriously in this region.
+Showing respect, deference, interest and an understanding of names is an absolute must if you want to be taken seriously in this region.

 OK, So How Do Arab Names Work?

 Formal Arab names are very easy to understand.

-This form of name is still commonly used by Gulf Arabs perhaps due to their closer ties to tribal identity.
+This form of the name is still commonly used by Gulf Arabs perhaps due to their closer ties to tribal identity.

-Let’s look at an example and take the name of the former ruler of Kuwait (in image below meeting President Obama).
+Let’s look at an example and take the name of the former ruler of Kuwait (in the image below meeting President Obama).

 His name was Sabah Al-Ahmad Al-Jaber Al-Sabah.